phoebila/121-Final-Project/README.md

 ### Current F0 Software Requirments

 -   [x] [F0.a] You control a character moving over a 2D grid.
--   [x] [F0.b] You advance time manually in the turn-based simulation.
--   [x] [F0.c] You can reap or sow plants on grid cells only when you are near them.
--   [x] [F0.d] Grid cells have sun and water levels.
-The incoming sun and water for each cell is somehow randomly generated each turn.
-Sun energy cannot be stored in a cell (it is used immediately or lost) while water moisture can be slowly accumulated over several turns.
--   [x] [F0.e] Each plant on the grid has a distinct type (e.g. one of 3 species) and a growth level (e.g. “level 1”, “level 2”, “level 3”).
--   [x] [F0.f] Simple spatial rules govern plant growth based on sun, water, and nearby plants (growth is unlocked by satisfying conditions).
--   [x] [F0.g] A play scenario is completed when some condition is satisfied (e.g. at least X plants at growth level Y or above).

 ## Devlog Entry - [11/12/2024]